 committee for member attendance and supervision of IT audit

-reviews actual performance of plans and schedules, and approves
+schedules, reviews actual performance of plans and schedules, and

-and issues presented to and reviewed by the board of directors or
+reports and issues presented to and reviewed by the board of

 6. Determine whether the internal audit manager and the